dharmafly/pablo-docs/_posts/2210-01-01-Iteration.md

 category: api
 path: api
 ---
 These collection methods are used to filter or perform a function on each element in the collection.
+Most of them are analagous to [native Array][array] methods.

 ## [each(fn, \[context\])](/api/each/)